Zimbwa03/PharmaCare/PharmaCarePro/replit.md

 - Initial inventory levels

 ## Recent Changes
+- **2025-10-19:** GitHub import setup in Replit environment
+  - Switched database driver from @neondatabase/serverless to postgres-js for Supabase compatibility
+  - Installed dependencies and configured development workflow
+  - Configured deployment settings for autoscale
+  - Verified application runs successfully with Supabase PostgreSQL
 - **2025-10-13:** System fully implemented and production-ready
   - Full database schema with all 11 tables
   - Complete frontend with all main pages and sidebar navigation